LV Criminal Defense: Our Experience

 • Weapons Charges

-Client was charged with both ownership of a firearm by a prohibited person and discharging a weapon where a person might be endangered after discharging a weapon into an occupied vehicle.
-Although the client was facing jail time for two weapons charges, our legal team helped him to get the case resolved with a sentence of probation only.
+The client was charged with both ownership of a firearm by a prohibited person and discharging a weapon where a person might be endangered after discharging a weapon into an occupied vehicle.
+Although the client was facing jail time for two weapons charges, our legal team helped him get the case resolved with a sentence of probation only.

 • Counts of Theft

-Client was charged with 21 different counts of theft, including grand theft of items valued at more than $3,500.
-Although jail time was a real possibility both due to the number of charges and the value of the allegedly stolen items, LV Criminal Defense was able to get all 21 charges dismissed.
+The client was charged with 21 different counts of theft, including grand theft of items valued at more than $3,500.
+Although jail time was a real possibility, both due to the number of charges and the value of the allegedly stolen items, LV Criminal Defense was able to get all 21 charges dismissed.

 • Solicitation

-Client was charged with soliciting a prostitute and engaging in prostitution.
-While the client was facing not only jail time but also a record of a soliciting charge that could impact future opportunities, our legal team was able to get the charge pled down to disturbing of the peace with no jail sentence.
+The client was charged with soliciting a prostitute and engaging in prostitution.
+While the client was facing not only jail time but also a record of a soliciting charge that could impact future opportunities, our legal team was able to get the charge pled down to disturbing the peace with no jail sentence.

 • Stolen Merchandise

-Client as accused of possessing stolen merchandise and was facing a potential felony conviction.
-We provided pre-arrest representation and were able to resolve the case without arrest so no record of the incident would affect his future.
+The client was accused of possessing stolen merchandise and was facing a potential felony conviction.
+We provided pre-arrest representation and were able to resolve the case without arrest, so no record of the incident would affect his future.

-Client was facing two drug charges related to sale of a controlled substance.
-Instead of prison time, LV Criminal Defense was able to get the case resolved with out client facing only probation.
+The client was facing two drug charges related to the sale of a controlled substance.
+Instead of prison time, LV Criminal Defense was able to get the case resolved without out client facing only probation.

 • Kidnapping, Sex Trafficking, Child Abuse

-Client was charged with first degree kidnapping of a minor, sex trafficking of a child under the age of 18, and child abuse or neglect.
+The client was charged with first-degree kidnapping of a minor, sex trafficking of a child under the age of 18, and child abuse or neglect.
 Thanks to our skillful representation, our client was sentenced to probation only instead of a lengthy prison sentence that could have resulted in decades of incarceration.

 • Battery and Domestic Violence